reingart/pyfpdf/README.md

 Other libraries
 ---------------

 For alternatives, check out [this detailed list of PDF-related Python libs by Patrick Maupin](https://github.com/pmaupin/pdfrw#other-libraries).
+There is also `pikepdf`, `PyFPDF2` & `WeasyPrint`.